-Educator input is critical to Colorado's state assessment development and validation process.
-Educators may participate in committees related to the following state assessments:
+Educator participation is critical to Colorado's state assessment development and validation process.
+Colorado educators may serve on committees related to the following state assessments:

-- Colorado Measures of Academic Success (CMAS): Science, Social Studies, Mathematics and English Language Arts/Literacy (ELA)
+- Colorado Measures of Academic Success (CMAS): Science, Mathematics and English Language Arts/Literacy (including CSLA)

-- Colorado - Spring 2018 CMAS and CoAlt Procedures Manual (coming soon)
+- Spring 2024 CMAS and CoAlt Procedures Manual - PDF

 - Guidance on Eligibility for Assessments in Spanish - PDF

 - Parent Excusal Coding Fact Sheet - PDF - coming soon